2018 Freiburg gang rape

 On 13 October 2018, an 18-year-old woman was raped outside a discotheque in Freiburg, Germany by a series of men.
 In July 2020, eight perpetrators were convicted of rape, while two additional men were convicted for not aiding the victim.
 The case drew public attention, due in part to the refugee status of most of the perpetrators.

 Incident

-According to the police, on 13 October 2018, an 18-year-old woman was drugged in a discotheque in a remote industrial area along Hans-Bunte-Straße by a 22-year-old Syrian Kurd and then raped in front of the building by others, later identified as six more Syrians and one German; the accused were aged between 19 and 29.
+According to the police, on 13 October 2018, an 18-year-old woman was drugged in a discotheque in a remote industrial area along Hans-Bunte-Straße by a 22-year-old Syrian and then raped in front of the building by others, later identified as six more Syrians and one German; the accused were aged between 19 and 29.
 Police say that a man bought the woman—a student who was present with a female friend—a drink which apparently contained a tranquilizing substance, making her defenseless, and after going outside with her together, dragged the woman into nearby bushes and raped her, then left her there and returned to the club to call his friends.

 The woman filed a complaint with the police the next day.
 Eight suspects were soon taken into custody.